IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 # Module Pipelines

-The repository hosts one pipeline for each module in the CARML library.
+The repository hosts uno pipeline for each module in the CARML library.

 The purpose of each module pipeline is twofold:

 1. **Validation**: To ensure the modules hosted by the CARML library are valid and can perform the intended deployments.
-1. **Publishing**: To publish _versioned_ and already validated modules to one or multiple target locations, from where they can be referenced by solutions consuming them.
+1. **Publishing**: To publish _versiunod_ and already validated modules to uno or multiple target locations, from where they can be referenced by solutions consuming them.

 As such, each pipeline can be mapped to `Phases 1 and 2` described in the [Deployment flow](./The%20context%20-%20CARML%20CI%20environment#deployment-flow) section.